wormhole-foundation/wormhole-scaffolding/README.md

 If your xChain app will require Solana programs, prepare your development environment by installing [Solana and Anchor dependencies](https://book.anchor-lang.com/getting_started/installation.html), which include `solana` and `anchor` CLI tools.

-## Build
+## Build and Test

 Each directory represents Wormhole integrations for specific blockchain networks.

-**Note: Normally for web3 contract interactions, the Wormhole SDK is installed via [npm](https://www.npmjs.com/package/@certusone/wormhole-sdk).
-But for these examples, an unreleased version of the SDK is used.
-Please see [the temporary directory](tmp) for more details.**
+Please navigate to a network subdirectory to see more details on building and testing.